-All staff receive e-safety training and the school's e-safety coordinator is Mrs. Debbie Brett (Headteacher)
+All staff receive e-safety training and the school's e-safety coordinator is Mrs. Angela Hayward (Headteacher)

 The school considers e-safety as a priority.
-Mobile phones are not allowed on site.
+Mobile phones are allowed on site but use must be controlled.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.

-Staff/pupil relationships
+Staff/Pupil Relationships

 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.
-These rules are set out in the acceptable use policy published on our website (under Parent Zone).
-Signed copies are also kept in individual staff personnel files.
+These rules are set out in the acceptable use policy published on our website.
+Signed copies are also kept.